 A septic tank receives and partially treats raw wastewater from properties not connected to municipal sewer lines.

-With nominal capacities from 2,800 up to 50,000 L, Rewatec septic tanks are ideal for virtually any application.
-Quick to install, simple to use, and easy to maintain, these durable solutions give you discreet and reliable performance you can trust.
+The Rewatec septic tank is ideal for virtually any application.
+Pre-assembled for quick installation, simple to use, and easy to maintain, our durable solutions give you reliable performance you can trust.

 - primary residences